FTBpro/count-von-count/README.md

 The `config/voncount.config` file is the heart of the system, and determines what gets count and how.

-The file is written in standart JSON format, and for most use-cases changing it and customizing it to your needs is enough. **You won't even need to write code!**
+The file is written in standard JSON format, and for most use-cases changing it and customizing it to your needs is enough. **You won't even need to write code!**

 We'll show here some examples that covers all the different options the system support. most of them are real life examples taken from our production environment.